bougou/iftop-exporter/README.md

 `iftop-exporter` is deployed as a DaemonSet with `hostNetwork=true` network mode in K8S environment.
 `iftop-exporter-k8s-helper` is deployed as sidecar of `iftop-exporter`.
-To avoid port conflicts, you can change the ports with custom values.
+To avoid port conflicts with the ports on node, you can change the pod ports with custom values.

-To select which pods/interfaces you want to monitor, you must specify `selectors` to filter out the pods.
+To select the pods/interfaces that you want to monitor, you must specify `selectors` to filter out the pods.

 ```bash
 $ vim values.yaml